Teterboro Airport

 The airport takes up almost all of Teterboro and consists of 827 acre: 90 acre for aircraft hangar and offices, 408 acre for aeronautical use and runways, and 329 acre undeveloped.
-The airport has more than 1,137 employees, of whom more than 90% are full-time.
+The airport has more than 1,137 employees, of whom more than 90% work full-time.

-In April 2009, the Federal Aviation Administration (FAA) reported that the airport had the third highest rate of wildlife strikes of any airport in the United States, based on takeoffs and landings (43 per 100,000).
+In April 2009, the Federal Aviation Administration (FAA) reported that the airport had the third-highest rate of wildlife strikes of any airport in the United States, based on takeoffs and landings (43 per 100,000).

-Teterboro is home to many private aviation charter companies flying nationally and globally.
+Teterboro is home to many private aviation charter companies flying both nationally and globally.